 The palace is the former residence of the King and is made up of numerous buildings, halls and pavilions set around gardens and courtyards or varying styles.
 In one corner is Wat Phra Kaew (วัดพระแก้ว – Temple of the Emerald Buddha), the most sacred Buddhist temple of Thailand, which despite over 200 years of history looks pristine.

-Although the buildings and ground are spectacular, when you’re collectively viewing them with hundreds of others it does somewhat loose its appeal.
-My photos maybe a bit deceptive since I’m rather good at capturing things at a the right moment but at you will see a little further down it was far from serene.
+Although the buildings and ground are spectacular, when you’re collectively viewing them with hundreds of others they do somewhat lose their appeal.
+My photos may be a bit deceptive since I’m rather good at capturing things at the right moment but as you will see a little further down it was far from serene.

 Above a pair of Thotsakhirithons (ทศคีรีธร), mythical giant demons, guard the east gate of the Grand Palace.